Braunsia apiculata (Kensit) L.Bolus

 The beautiful flowers, ranging in color from salmon to pink to white, bloom in winter and spring, opening and closing in the afternoon.
 They do well in cultivation and are, for the most, not very finicky.

-Braunsias are moderately slow growing succulents.
+Braunsias are moderately slow-growing succulents.
 Needs moderate water when growing in late fall and early spring.
 Keep somewhat dry the rest of the time.
 Like all living rocks, they thrive in porous soils with excellent drainage.
-It can tolerates high heat and some frost, hardy to 23 °F (-5 °C) or less if very dry.
-Braunsias are very rewarding succulents and can be cultivated in desert garden in warm climates or in greenhouses or windowsills in the home where too hardy.
-Enjoy bright shade in summer and full sun on the other seasons.
+It can tolerate high heat and some frost, hardy to 23 °F (-5 °C) or less if very dry.
+Braunsias are very rewarding succulents and can be cultivated in a desert garden in warm climates or in greenhouses or windowsills in the home where too hardy.
+Enjoy the bright shade in summer and full sun on the other seasons.